 - In this step, we drain the onions, and over very medium heat, we stir potatoes until the steam is evaporated completely up to 2 minutes.
 Our next step is to press our potatoes through a strainer into a large bowl then we stir them in cream cheese, pepper, salt, and onion mixture.
 After that, we set them aside.

 - We go back to our dough and divide it into 4 parts.
 On a floured surface that is light, we are going to roll one portion of dough up to a thickness of an eighth.
 Cut with a floured three-in biscuit cutter.
 At the center of each circle place two teaspoons of filling then ensure the edges are moistened with some water.
-Then we fold them into half and press the edges to seal.
+Then we fold them in half and press the edges to seal.
 This process should repeat to the rest of the remaining parts.

 - Over high heat, we are going to allow our Dutch oven water to boil and then add Pierogies in batches.
 We cook the Pierogies until the top appears tender up to 2 minutes then we remove with a slotted spoon.
 In a butter, we sauté four Pierogies as well as onion in a skillet that is large until they are lightly browned.